philthynz/ansible/awx/readme.md

-## NOT CURRENTLY WORKING

-The AWX ARM64 image is built with a [Github Workflow](../.github/workflows/awx.yml).
+The AWX images are built with a [Github Workflow](../.github/workflows/awx.yml).
 No other code is used.